hyperledger/fabric/proposals/r1/Next-Consensus-Architecture-Proposal.md

-Authors: Elli Androulaki, Christian Cachin, Angelo De Caro, Konstantinos Christidis, Chet Murthy, Binh Nguyen, Alessandro Sorniotti, and Marko Vukolić
+Authors: Elli Androulaki, Christian Cachin, Konstantinos Christidis, Chet Murthy, Binh Nguyen, and Marko Vukolić

 This page documents the architecture of a blockchain infrastructure with the roles of a blockchain node separated into roles of *peers* (who maintain state/ledger) and *consenters* (who consent on the order of transactions included in the blockchain state).
-In common blockchain architectures (including Hyperledger fabric as of July 2016) these roles are unified (cf. *validating peer* in Hyperledger fabric).
-The architecture also introduces *endorsing peers* (endorsers), as special type of peers responsible for simulating execution and *endorsing* transactions (roughly corresponding to executing/validating transactions in HL fabric 0.5-developer-preview).
+In common blockchain architectures (including Hyperledger fabric v0.6-developer-preview and earlier) these roles are unified (cf. *validating peer* in Hyperledger fabric).
+The architecture also introduces *endorsing peers* (endorsers), as special type of peers responsible for simulating execution and *endorsing* transactions (roughly corresponding to executing/validating transactions in HL fabric 0.6-developer-preview and earlier).

 The architecture has the following advantages compared to the design in which peers/consenters/endorsers are unified.